devOpifex/titan/docs/internals.md

+---
+title: Internals of titan
+summary: Some description of the internals of the package.
+authors:
+    - John Coene
+---

 # Internals

 This gives some details on the internals of titan that may be of use when using the package.